awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 1. Remove the CNAME from the existing distribution and then add it to the new CloudFront distribution where the wildcard alternate name was added previously\.
 **Note**
 While these changes propagate, the alternate domain name may be served by either the original or new distribution at random\.
-This behaviour may even persist for a few minutes after both distributions have reached status **Deployed**\.
+This behavior may even persist for a few minutes after both distributions have reached status **Deployed**\.

 1. Test the alternate domain name by creating some test links that use your domain name in the URL instead of the CloudFront domain name for your distribution\.